 1. Cropped and processed All Sky images.
 2019-02-03 through 2019-02-06 at approximately 8pm local time.

-2. Aligned original frames.
+2. Image set 1 frames aligned.
 You can see the motion here if you look close enough.

-3. SkyDelta motion detection frame by frame.
+3. Raw SkyDelta motion detection via stationary frame subtraction from aligned frames [image set 2].
 Juno is the only linear sequential feature.
+The rest is noise.

 5. Here's one of the original frames marked up with some references on it.
 Juno is marked by the arrow.

 6. And here's Stellarium's sky configuration for the same evening with the same references.
 Juno actually looks a little too close to the circled refrences compared to the actual observation, but it is by far the brightest moving object in the sky anywhere in this vicinity so I'm pretty confident it's Juno we're looking at.